 which at least up until several years ago I had seen listed as the busiest VFR tower in the world."

-Therefore, this runway is not officially listed as an "airfield", since the aircraft apparently never actually land at it!
+Therefore, Aardvark Field was not officially listed as an "airfield", since it was not intended for aircraft to actually land at it.

 Aardvark Field, as depicted on an Air Force Academy local flying area publication (courtesy of Matthew Zimmerman).